EstebanLaSpada89/EstebanLaSpada89/README.md

 ### 📌 About Me

-I’m a passionate and detail-oriented **Data Analyst** from Argentina 🇦🇷 with a background in software development.
+I’m a passionate and detail-oriented **Data Analyst** with a background in software development.
 I believe that data hides powerful stories, and I thrive on transforming complex information into clear, actionable insights.

 - 🧠 Currently deepening my skills in **Python**, **Machine Learning**, and **Cloud tools (AWS)**
 - 📊 I specialize in building **interactive dashboards**, **data pipelines**, and **predictive models**